Destruction totale de certains quartiers de Gaza © Mohammed Baba

 Payer avec Payconiq en flashant ce qr code

-Since the war began on October 7, 2023 when Hamas launched a large-scale attack on Israel, more than 48,181 people have been killed, including 13,319 children, and more than 11,638 injured (according to the Ministry of Health).
+Since the start of the war on October 7, 2023, when Hamas launched a large-scale attack on Israel, more than 50,000 people have been killed and more than 100,000 injured (according to the WHO).
 More than 12,000 patients are awaiting medical evacuation.

-Up to 1.9 million people (90% of Gaza's population) are displaced, including people who have been displaced multiple times (some up to 10 times, according to OCHA)., including people who have been displaced multiple times (some up to 10 times, according to OCHA).
+Up to 1.9 million people (90% of Gaza's population) are displaced, including those who have been displaced multiple times (some up to 10 times, according to OCHA).

 Hôpital indonésien de Rafah, Gaza.
 27 décembre, 2023© MSF